Construct state: Berber

-Due to the difference in function between the construct state in Berber and its more well-known function in Semitic languages, linguists such as Maarten Kossmann prefer the term "annex state."
+Due to the difference in function between the construct state in Berber and its better-known function in Semitic languages, linguists such as Maarten Kossmann prefer the term "annex state".

 Dholuo

 The Dholuo language (one of the Luo languages) shows alternations between voiced and voiceless states of the final consonant of a noun stem.
 In the "construct state" (the form that means 'hill of', 'stick of', etc.) the voicing of the final consonant is switched from the absolute state.
 (There are also often vowel alternations that are independent of consonant mutation.)